 The concept of “tell, show, do” is a good one for building awareness.
-You can tell people about the allergy, and even print out a brochure about sesame that’s available from Health Canada.
+You can tell people about the allergy, and even print out a handout about sesame that’s available from Canada’s health agency, Health Canada.
 You can show them the auto-injector and how it’s used, and the child’s medical identification bracelet.

-Make sure you fill out all the necessary anaphylaxis emergency plan form with photo for your child.
+Make sure you fill out all the necessary food allergy and anaphylaxis emergency plan form with photo for your child.
 Provide an auto-injector, and meet with teachers to discuss allergies and your strategy.